seanslma/maki/PowerBI/DAX/Func.md

 ## HASONEFILTER(columnName)
 Returns TRUE when the number of directly filtered values on columnName is one.
+- based on a direct filter

 ## HASONEVALUE(columnName)
 Returns TRUE when the context of a specific column has been filtered down to one distinct value only.
+- based on a direct/cross-filter

 ## ISFILTERED(columnName)
 Returns TRUE when the columnName parameter is filtered in the PivotTable (all simple, non-total rows and columns in a PivotTable are filtered by a given context).
+- multiple direct filters

 ## SUMMERIZE
 Returns a summary table for the requested totals over a set of groups.
 Similar to SQL `Group By`.